metacpan/metacpan-api/docs/Beta-API-docs.md

 ### `/pod/{author}/{release}/{path}`

-Returns the POD of the give module.
+Returns the POD of the given module.
 You can change the output format by either passing a `content-type` query parameter (e.g. [[/pod/Moose?content-type=text/plain|http://api.beta.metacpan.org/pod/Moose?content-type=text/plain]] or by adding an `Accept` header to the HTTP request.
 Valid content types are:

 * text/html (default)
 * text/plain